godot-rust/book/src/toolchain/export-web.md

     nothreads = [
         "lib1/nothreads",
         "lib2/nothreads",
-        "gdext/experimental-wasm-nothreads"
+        "godot/experimental-wasm-nothreads"
     ]
     ```
-3. Edit your `.gdextension` file to list two separate Wasm binary paths - one for the threaded build and one for the `nothreads` build, as follows:
+3. Edit your `.gdextension` file to list two separate Wasm binary paths - one for the threaded build with the `.threads.wasm` suffix and one for the
+`nothreads` build without a different suffix, as follows:

     ```ini
     [libraries]